Policy Differences of Automatic Voter Registration

 While opting out and electronically transferring information are the two necessary components of AVR, states’ policies still vary along the following dimensions (the chart on the next page describes each state’s policy):

 - Method of approval: Eleven states plus DC enacted AVR legislatively, two did so administratively without passing new laws, and three approved the policy through a ballot initiative.

-- Covered agencies: Six states plus DC are implementing AVR at DMV offices alone, five are implementing it at DMV offices plus other social service agencies, and Alaska implemented AVR through its Permanent Fund Dividend application.
+- Covered agencies: Seven states plus DC are implementing AVR at DMV offices alone, five are implementing it at DMV offices plus other social service agencies, and Alaska implemented AVR through its Permanent Fund Dividend application.

 - Opportunity to decline registration: Eleven states plus DC provide each customer an opportunity to decline registration during the agency transaction, and three provide the opportunity to decline via a mailer sent to the customer after the transaction.